pdxjohnny/dffml/docs/usage/operations.rst

 DataFlows - shouldi
 ===================

-This example will show you how to generate a dataset using operations.
+This example will explain what operations are and how you can use them.
 In the process we'll create a meta static analysis tool, ``shouldi``.

 Operations are the core of DFFML, they have inputs and outputs, are configurable and are run by the Orchestrator in what amounts to a large event loop.
 The events in the event loop are pieces of data entering the network.
-When a piece of data which matches the data types of one of the operations inputs enters the network, that operation is then run.
+When a piece of data which matches the data types of one of the operation's inputs enters the network, that operation is then run.

 We're going to write a few operations which will run some Python static analysis